 Military service in Syria may trigger exclusion considerations.
-In terms of what excludable acts military service may involve, see The Government of Syria and associated armed groups under VI.
+In terms of what excludable acts military service may involve, see The Government of Syria and associated armed groups under 6.
 Exclusion.

-2.1.
-Draft evaders
+2.2.2 Draft evaders

 This profile refers to men who have refused or evaded conscription, including those who have not yet been confronted with conscription.
+It also includes reservists who may be called into military service.